SamWindell/Signet/docs/usage.md

 ## embed-sampler-info
 #### Description:
-Sample Info Embed: embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.
+Sample Info Embeder: embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.

 #### Usage:
-embed-sampler-info `[OPTIONS] SUBCOMMAND`
+embed-sampler-info `[OPTIONS] COMMAND`

 #### Options:
 `-h,--help`
 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 `Subcommands:`